 What Does an Effective Knowledge Management Software Provide?

-A good software has to provide all of these things to be effective and successful.
+In 2021 and beyond, the best knowledge management software provides all of these things to be effective and successful.

 - Accurate resolutions to customers’ issues

 - Consistent answers across agents, channels, and touchpoints

 - Information that is compliant with regulations and best practices